We’re asked to find the derivative of the following function with respect to

 Where

-Additional properties of the definite integral
+Additional Properties of the Definite Integral

-Trapezoid rule
+Trapezoid Rule

-Another appoximation was using the
+Another approximation was using the

-Calculating the average of these sums will definitely give an approximate result
+Calculating the average of these sums will definitely give an approximate result:

-Each of these terms is the area of a trapezoid of height
+Each of these terms is the

-Rewriting the equation above
+Rewriting the equation above:

-[Simpson’s rule][simpson]
+[Simpson’s Rule][simpson]

-which pass through three points belonging to the curve which are
+which pass through three points belonging to the curve, which are

 The area below the curve bounded by